alfonsobries/vue-tailwind/docs/README.md

 # Vue-Tailwind

-**VueTailwind** is a set of Vue components with configurable classes that don't depend on any CSS frameworks but works fantastic with [TailwindCss](https://tailwindcss.com).
+**VueTailwind** is a set of Vue components with configurable classes that don't depend on any CSS frameworks but is styled and works fantastic with [TailwindCss](https://tailwindcss.com).

-That means that you can define your own classes for every component according to his status and the unique style of your application.
+That means that you can define your classes for every component part according to his status and the unique style of your application.

 Yes, you read right, no more Bootstrap like sites, you just need to configure your classes once and all set.